nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 > - studies: Cultivation and sampling of plants or cells
 > - assays: Metabolite extraction and derivatization or measurements of the samples

-It can also contain additional folders like "_literature".
+It is also possible to add additional folder structures like "_literature" to the ARC.

 <img src="./image/cmml-quickstart/1691045293651.png" style="width:30%; display: block; margin: 20px auto;">